NikosStef/job-search-scraper/README.md

-Scraper of popular job website and export of jobs and specifications to a CSV file. \n\n Written in Python, using Selenium and Pandas.
+Scraper of popular job website and export of jobs and specifications to a CSV file.

+Written in Python, using Selenium and Pandas.

+**TO-DO:**
+- add arguments for different job and location searches
+- extend source code to apply to desired positions who support quick apply.